PassivePicasso/ThunderKit/README.md

 If you like ThunderKit consider donating through [GitHub Sponsors](https://github.com/sponsors/PassivePicasso)

+Join the [ThunderKit Discord Server](https://discord.gg/Xzf9qFj6WA) to get help and interact with other ThunderKit users.

 Welcome and thank you for your interest in ThunderKit.
 ThunderKit is a Unity extension that provides an expansive and expandable environment for mod development.

 ThunderKit can help you develop multiple mods in a single project and streamline your building and testing efforts through automation.